JoseMDO/SDF-2024-5.1/june/06-10-notes.md

 ## Today's TODO's
 - Work on DSA lesson for Friday
 - Grade remaining assingments that are not graded
-- Meeting with Nancy and team
+- Meeting with Nancy and team (postponed to tomorrow Tuesday June 11th)
 - Linkedin Lesson
 - Setting up dev environemnt lesson